-We evaluated this multiple deliverable arrangement under EITF 00-21 to determine whether the deliverables are divided into separate units of accounting.
+We evaluated this multiple deliverable arrangement under EITF 00-21 to determine whether the deliverables were divided into separate units of accounting.

-Upon FDA Approval, the two remaining deliverables are the transition services to be performed under the Transition Services Agreement, or TSA, and a license to improvements to the MDTS applicator, or Improvement License, during the two-year period commencing with the closing, or May 15, 2007, and ending on May 15, 2009.
-We are able to establish fair value for the TSA.
+Upon FDA Approval, the two remaining deliverables were the transition services to be performed under the Transition Services Agreement, or TSA, and a license to improvements to the MDTS applicator, or Improvement License, during the two-year period commencing with the closing, or May 15, 2007, and ending on May 15, 2009.
+We were able to establish fair value for the TSA.

 As it relates to the Improvement License, no specific value was assigned in the agreement.
-We have no obligation to develop improvements to the MDTS applicator and have no plans to expend significant resources in this endeavor.
-However, as required under EITF 00-21, we do not have objective, reliable evidence of fair value or evidence of inconsequential value to the customer of the Improvement License.
-Accordingly, the delivered items, together with the undelivered items, are bundled together and are treated as one unit of accounting.
+We had no obligation to develop improvements to the MDTS applicator and had no plans to expend significant resources in this endeavor.
+However, as required under EITF 00-21, we did not have objective, reliable evidence of fair value or evidence of inconsequential value to the customer of the Improvement License.
+Accordingly, the delivered items, together with the undelivered items, were bundled together and were treated as one unit of accounting.

-As a result, the initial \$10 million paid at closing and the \$140 million paid upon FDA Approval have been recorded as deferred revenue and are recognized as license revenue, together with the future billings under the TSA, if any, ratably over the remaining 21.5-month term of the Improvement License, from August 1, 2007 to May 15, 2009.
-The revenue related to the transaction recognized in the year ended December 31, 2008 was \$83.7 million and for the three months ended March 31, 2009 was \$20.9 million.
-Such revenue in future quarters is expected to be recognized as follows (in thousands):
+As a result, the initial \$10 million paid at closing and the \$140 million paid upon FDA Approval were recorded as deferred revenue and have been recognized as license revenue ratably over the 21.5-month term of the Improvement License, from August 1, 2007 to May 15, 2009.
+The revenue related to the transaction recognized in the year ended December 31, 2008 was \$83.7 million and for the six months ended June 30, 2009 was \$31.4 million.